PanK0/Software-Engineering/gRPCExample/README.md

 At the end is good to `shutdown()` the channel.

+# Python Client
+It is needed to have the **same .proto file** in the python client, that is the same file as for the Java client and server.
+When used in python, the file will skip the option for _java\_multiple\_files_.

+To generate the python client STUB some command line instructions has to be given.

+See the How To section or the _README\_4\_precompiling.txt_ file for instructions on what to install to make the client working.

+## Script client.py
+Full path: _gRPCExample/gRPC\_Python\_Client/client.py_

+The client has a `run()` function that creates a `channel` to be passed to the constructor of the STUB object.

+The `response` is an `HelloRequest` passing as arguments the wanted _firstName_ and _lastName_.

+Then the `response.greeting` is printed.

 # How to run

+## Java Client and Server
 Must first **precompile**.
 [HERE](https://www.baeldung.com/maven) is a short tutorial on **Maven**.

 In _Visual Studio Code_ it is sufficient to right click on the project under the _MAVEN_ section and select the commands.
 This is an example on how the interface should appear. _(The example is done on the server project, but it is the same as in the client project_)